 Academic and industrial researchers know full well that in order to be successful in science, you can't waste time on anything unnecessarily.
 This mantra includes meetings, grant-writing, publication, preparation of presentation materials, managing experiments in the lab, and analyzing data from experiments.
 With the ever-decreasing US NIH budget for medical research, in spite of being funded, most grants awarded today receive significant budget cuts which translate to dropping salary and fringe for a lab technician or dropping sub-aims of the research objectives that could potentially provide new insights into disease and establish new leads for future research.
 Altogether, there is an overwhelming sense of cost reduction (belt-tightening), increased efficiency and increased resource optimization in academic research.

+Wasted functionality.
 In the early days of statistical software development (circa 1970s-1980s), software houses competed by offering more and more statistical tests, and features such as probit regression, power and sample size analysis, GLM, GEE, etc. The problem that ensued was that, over time, most of the large vendors programmed into their software literally everything they could "get their hands on" -- and their current customers are still paying for this unprecedented programming frenzy.
 The drawback of this "program everything" focus is that only a fraction of the software developed will ever be used.
 In short, most IT departments are likely wasting thousands of dollars per year for statistical software functionality which is never used because of developer over-programming.

 A large challenge that software users face is hinged to the design concept for existing packages.
 These can be itemized as follows: